 For four years, I also had my experiments with truth.
 Like Gandhi, I also got an opportunity to look inside, fight for injustice, help the needy, and BE THE CHANGE!
 All of this can only be done with the support of like-minded people.

 Generations to come, it may well be, will scarce believe that such a man as this one ever in flesh and blood walked upon this planet.Albert Einstein

-I was fortunate to meet many living Gandhians in my journey and share enlightening conversations with them.
+I’m fortunate to have met many living Gandhians in my journey and share enlightening conversations with them.
 One of them told me the reason why Tagore gave Gandhi the tag of Mahatma to this man.
 I’m sure you’ll never know this one until you read that blog post or know Gandhi in and out!